-Does your business have a strong home improvement marketing strategy in place for 2020?
+Does your business have a strong home improvement marketing strategy in place for the coming year?
 If not, then this is a great time to review last year’s marketing efforts and draft some new ideas based on your findings.

 Crafting a marketing strategy to target the best customers for your home improvement center or contractor business is just sound business practice.
 But all too often, this critical part of the equation is set aside, quickly assembled, or repeated from the previous year without giving careful enough (or the right) analysis of the previous year’s results.